Sp3ctro/Sp3ctro.github.io/_posts/2020-01-26-FRM-Reading-1.md

 title: "Estimating Market Risk Measures: An Introduction and Overview"
 layout: post
 ---
-Estimating Returns; VAR Method, Expected Shortfall & Coherent Risk Measures.[^1]
+Estimating Returns; VAR Method, Expected Shortfall & Coherent Risk Measures.

 # Estimating Returns
 Generally, this is...$P/L_t = P_t + D_t - P_t-1$...and we will have to be mindful that interim payments (e.g. dividends) might not necessarily be reflected in the price of the security.